 Creative direction, editorial design, and layout of the World Vision 2015 Health and Nutrition Annual Report for the Ishimodo Brand and Design Agency.

-Tony Ferguson Brand Guidelines
+Tony Ferguson Point of Sale Brand Collateral

 Back to Top